sigasi/sigasi_insights/manual/talkback.md

 You can access the Talkback log to verify by clicking **Window > Preferences > Sigasi > Talkback > Talkback log**

-This log file is rotated for each new Sigasi session or when the log reaches a certain size.
+This log file is rotated for each new Sigasi Studio session or when the log reaches a certain size.

 # How do I enable or disable Talkback?